MatchAPI/MatchAPI-Schema/README.md

 MatchAPI is a general-purpose schema, particularly suited for:

 - **API communication with counterparties**
     Sharing portable, machine-readable dictionaries that can be automatically ingested.

 - **Normalization and interoperability**
-  Mapping FIX variants, binary feeds, and proprietary APIs into a unified internal model.
+    Mapping proprietary APIs, binary feeds, and FIX variants into a unified internal model.

-- **Conformance and certification testing**
+- **Conformance and certification support**
-  Generating automated validation and test suites based on schema definitions.
+    Serving as input for automated validation and test tooling built around published schemas.

-- **Internal self-validation**
+- **Internal self-consistency checks**
-  Ensuring implementations remain aligned with published specifications.
+    Verifying that implementations remain aligned with published specifications.

 - **Documentation generation**
     Producing up-to-date, human-readable documentation from a single authoritative source.

 - **DevOps and CI/CD integration**
-  Embedding schema validation into build pipelines to prevent incompatible changes.
+    Embedding schema checks into build pipelines to detect incompatible changes early.

+---

+## Community Feedback

+MatchAPI is published as an open specification, and feedback from implementers and integrators is welcome.

+Comments, issues, and suggestions may be submitted via GitHub Issues.
+Feedback from users of financial protocols is particularly valuable in guiding how the standard evolves beyond its foundational scope.

+---
 > [!IMPORTANT]
 > MatchAPI JSON Schema and provided documentation are the intellectual property of [Esprow Pte.
 Ltd](https://www.esprow.com/).
 >